-Automakers Ford, Hyundai and Volkswagen have all announced some sort of new integration of the voice assist device into their new vehicles.
+Automakers Ford, Hyundai, and Volkswagen have all announced some sort of new integration of the voice assist device into their new vehicles.
 While the crowd at all the auto shows and most die-hard Amazon users are rejoicing, many of us who plan on keeping our cars are merely scratching our heads.

-Well, Amazon saw that and this Logitech’s aftermarket ZeroTouch mounts and companion app are able to bring us the Alexa experience to current gen cars.
+Well, Amazon saw that and this Logitech’s aftermarket ZeroTouch mounts and companion app are able to bring us the Alexa experience to current-gen cars.

 The way the Logitech Zero Touch app-and-dock system works is via the same Bluetooth hands-free solution to most smartphone tasks while driving.
-So now instead of being confined to controlling music, sending texts and setting destinations on the move, the new voice-controlled application will listen for new sets of Alexa commands.
+So now instead of being confined to controlling music, sending texts, and setting destinations on the move, the new voice-controlled application will listen for new sets of Alexa commands.

 Based on the models tested by the press the experience is comparable to using Alexa at home.
-All your IoT devices you own that are linked to Amazon’s assistant can now be accessed by the car.
+All the IoT devices you own that are linked to Amazon’s assistant can now be accessed by the car.
 That includes:

 - Door locks

 You can control all that with simple voice commands.
 And thanks to this being an Amazon device you can order items from the online retailer and some of their partners — like Pizza Hut or Starbucks — right from the driver’s seat.